yingchao-zhu/sparkjava-mongodb-mlab-tutorial/README.md

 # Setting up MongoDB w/ mLab in Java

+Credit: The [original version of this tutorial](https://github.com/Figler/ucsb-cs56-mongodb-mlab-tut) is by [Chandler Forrest](https://github.com/figler), from Summer 2018).

 For an introduction to Databases, and their role in webapps, see the article:

 * [Webapps: Databases](/extra/databases.md)